Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-Once we demonstrated that our localization system was able to obtain a precise estimation of the pose of the robot in real-time, we executed several autonomous tests for the UAV to test our trajectory tracking system.
-To this end, a simple inspection plan was designed and generated the trajectory to be tracked by the UAV by using our trajectory planner, assuming a static UGV.
-Figure \ref{fig:uav_trajectory} represents the generated trajectories to perform the UAV autonomous navigation test represented in the 3D model of the environment.
-Our system was able to autonomously follow the trajectory, obtaining mean lateral cross-track and height errors of 0.07 m and 0.08 m, respectively.
+\revD{After demonstrating that our localization system could accurately estimate the robot’s pose in real time, we conducted Experiment 6 to evaluate the UAV’s trajectory tracking system.
+To this end, a simple inspection plan was designed, and the trajectory to be tracked by the UAV was generated using our trajectory planner, assuming a static UGV}.
+Figure \ref{fig:uav_trajectory} represents the generated trajectory to perform the UAV autonomous navigation test represented in the 3D model of the environment.
+The tracking system was able to autonomously follow the trajectory in all the executions, \revD{achieving mean lateral cross-track and altitude} errors of 0.07 m and 0.08 m, respectively.

+Please refer to the attached video for \revD{additional details regarding} the performance of the trajectory tracker.